Ms. Meyers is a former preschool and kindergarten teacher who holds a master's degree in special education and writes about early childhood.

-I advise these moms and dads to take a chill-pill and relieve themselves from stress brought on by chasing something that doesn't exist.
-They need to understand there is no best preschool; there's only the preschool that best fits their youngster and them.
+I advise these moms and dads to take a chill-pill and relieve themselves from the stress brought on by chasing something that doesn't exist.
+They need to understand that there is no best preschool.
+There's only the preschool that best fits the needs of their youngster and them.

 Knowing Your Kid

-I learned this the hard way through my own son.
-After an exhaustive search, I chose a co-op preschool for him.
-I was thoroughly sold on this place with its experienced director, 1 to 4 adult-student ratio, child-centered approach, and play-based curriculum.
-On paper it was everything I wanted for my youngster but was devastated when it turned out to be a bad fit.
+I learned this the hard way with my own son.
+After an exhaustive search, I chose a play-based cooperative for him.
+I was thoroughly sold on this place with its experienced director, 1 to 4 adult-student ratio, child-centered environment, and learn-by-doing approach.
+On paper it was everything I wanted for my youngster, but it turned out to be a bad fit.

 Looking for a Strong Philosophy

-In the years to come, I became a preschool teacher and learned a lot about early childhood education.
-Most significantly, I discovered how important it is to choose a school that has a strong and distinct philosophy.
+In the years that followed, I became a preschool teacher and learned a lot about early childhood education.
+Most significantly, I discovered how important it is to choose a school with a strong philosophy.
 After all, preschool teachers come and go (there's a huge turnover in the profession) but a philosophy is constant.
-It's the framework needed to make a multitude of decisions about the curriculum, discipline, social skills, parental involvement, nutrition, creativity, and play.
+It's the framework that's needed to make a multitude of decisions about the curriculum, discipline, social skills, parental involvement, nutrition, creativity, and play.

-Montessori: Calm, Thoughtful, Orderly
+1. Montessori: Calm, Thoughtful, Orderly

 2. Waldorf: Holistic, Healthy, Creative

 Just like Montessori's passionate supporters, Waldorf parents can't imagine educating their children with any other philosophy.
-While I've heard them called “granola” and “hippy-dippy” by their detractors, I personally know them as strong-minded moms and dads, solidly committed to this holistic approach.
-They're convinced its emphasis on educating the Whole Child (body, mind, and soul) is the best fit for their families.
+While I've heard them called granola and hippy-dippy by their detractors, I personally know them as strong-minded moms and dads, solidly committed to this holistic approach.
+They're convinced its emphasis on educating the whole child (body, mind, and soul) is the best fit for their families.

 They want their youngsters to be treated as unique and creative beings, not just test scores.
-Their want an education that fosters imagination instead of stifling it.
+They want an education that fosters imagination instead of stifling it.
 They want their children to grow into well-rounded adults and contributing citizens, not just Ivy League graduates and Silicone Valley employees.

-3. Co-op: Safe, Engaging, Democratic
+3. Play-Based Cooperatives: Safe, Engaging, Democratic

-This freed up the director to “float” from room to room, inside and out, and touch base with each child, handle any conflicts, make sure everything was running smoothly, and ensure all kids were happy and engaged.
-Our co-op, with its 4 to 1 student-adult ratio, gave the children a wide-array of stimulating opportunities to learn, explore, and play—all in a safe and cheerful environment.
+This freed up the director to float from room to room, inside and out, and touch base with each child.
+She'd handle any conflicts, make sure everything was running smoothly, and ensure all kids were happy and engaged.
+Our cooperative, with its 4 to 1 student-adult ratio, gave the children a wide-array of stimulating opportunities to learn, explore, and play—all in a safe and cheerful environment.

-Our cooperative held monthly meetings to discuss the operation of the school and the director spoke about young children at each stage of development.
-Because a co-op requires time and commitment, it's not a good fit for those who already feel overwhelmed with other responsibilities.
-But, if you're willing to devote your energies, it's a fantastic place to bond with your child, meet like-minded parents, and develop a social network.
+Our cooperative held monthly meetings to discuss the operation of the school.
+At these events, the director also spoke about young children at each stage of development.
+Because a cooperative requires time and commitment, it's not a good fit for those who already feel overwhelmed with other responsibilities.
+If you're willing to devote your energies, though, it's a fantastic place to bond with your child, meet like-minded parents, and develop a social network.

 © 2017 McKenna Meyers